nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - LoveBook displays a message indicating that no matching dates were found.

-#### Use Case: Edit Date Details
+#### Use Case: Edit a Date's Details

 **Main Success Scenario (MSS):**

-1. User requests to edit the details of a specific date.
+1. User requests to list all the dates.
 2. LoveBook shows a list of dates.
-3. User selects the date they want to edit from the list.
+3. User selects the date and the relevant fields they want to edit from the list.
-4. LoveBook prompts the user to provide the updated details for the selected date.
-5. User enters the updated details.
-6. LoveBook validates the input.
-7. LoveBook updates the date's details with the new information.
+4. LoveBook updates the date's details with the new information.
-8. LoveBook displays a confirmation message.
+5. LoveBook displays a confirmation message.

+Use case ends. <br>

 **Extensions:**

 2a.
 The list is empty.

-- LoveBook displays a message indicating that there are no dates to edit.
 - Use case ends.

+4a.
+The selected date does not exist (e.g., index provided is greater than number of dates).

+- 4a1.
+LoveBook displays an error message.
+- Use case resumes at step 2.

+4b.
+The new field entry is invalid (e.g., missing name, incorrect gender).

+- 4b1.
+LoveBook displays an error message.
+- Use case resumes at step 2.

+#### Use Case: Delete a Date

+**Main Success Scenario (MSS):**

+1. User requests to list all the dates.
+2. LoveBook shows a list of dates.
+3. User requests to delete a specific date in the list.
+4. LoveBook deletes the date from the LoveBook.

+Use case ends. <br>

+**Extensions:**

+2a.
+The list is empty.

+- Use case ends.

 3a.
 The selected date does not exist.

-- LoveBook displays an error message.
+- 3a1.
+LoveBook displays an error message.
-- User is prompted to select a valid date.
-- Use case resumes at step 3.

-6a.
-The input is invalid (e.g., missing name or an invalid age number).

-- LoveBook shows an error message.
-- User is prompted to re-enter the details.
-- Use case resumes at step 5.
+- Use case resumes at step 2.

-#### Use Case: View Date Details
+#### Use Case: Set Preferences

 **Main Success Scenario (MSS):**

+1. User requests to set preferences.
+2. LoveBook updates the preferences with the new information.

+Use case ends. <br>

+**Extensions:**

+2a.
+The entered preferences are invalid.

+- 2a1.
+LoveBook displays an error message.
+- Use case resumes at step 1.

+#### Use Case: View Preferences

+**Main Success Scenario (MSS):**

+1. User requests to view preferences.
+2. LoveBook displays the preferences.

+Use case ends. <br>

+#### Use Case: Get Blind Date

+**Main Success Scenario (MSS):**

+1. User requests for a blind date.
+2. LoveBook displays a blind date.

+Use case ends. <br>

+**Extensions:**

+2a.
+The list is empty.

+- LoveBook displays a message indicating that there are no dates.
+- Use case ends.

+#### Use Case: Filter Dates

+**Main Success Scenario (MSS):**

-1. User requests to view the details of a specific date.
+1. User requests to list all the dates.
 2. LoveBook shows a list of dates.
-3. User selects the date they want to view from the list.
+3. User requests to filter the list of dates by a specific metric.
-4. LoveBook displays the date's details, including name, age number, and gender.
+4. LoveBook filters the list of dates by the specified metric.

+Use case ends. <br>

 **Extensions:**

 2a.
 The list is empty.

-- LoveBook displays a message indicating that there are no dates to view.
 - Use case ends.

 3a.
-The selected date does not exist.
+The specified metric does not exist or entered input is invalid (e.g., invalid gender).

-- LoveBook displays an error message.
+- 3a1.
+LoveBook displays an error message.
-- User is prompted to select a valid date.
-- Use case resumes at step 3.
+- Use case resumes at step 2.

-#### Use Case: Delete a Date
+#### Use Case: Sort Dates

 **Main Success Scenario (MSS):**

-1. User requests to delete a specific date from the LoveBook.
+1. User requests to list all the dates.
 2. LoveBook shows a list of dates.
-3. User selects the date they want to delete from the list.
+3. User requests to sort the list of dates by a specific metric.
-4. LoveBook confirms the deletion with the user.
+4. LoveBook sorts the list of dates by the specified metric.

-5. User confirms the deletion.
-6. LoveBook deletes the date from the LoveBook.
-7. LoveBook displays a confirmation message.
+Use case ends. <br>

 **Extensions:**

 2a.
 The list is empty.

-- LoveBook displays a message indicating that there are no dates to delete.
 - Use case ends.

 3a.
-The selected date does not exist.
+The specified metric does not exist or entered input is invalid (e.g., invalid gender).

-- LoveBook displays an error message.
+- 3a1.
+LoveBook displays an error message.
-- User is prompted to select a valid date.
-- Use case resumes at step 3.
+- Use case resumes at step 2.

-5a.
-User cancels the deletion.

-- Use case ends.

 #### Use Case: Get Best Match

 **Main Success Scenario (MSS):**

-1. User requests his/her best match.
+1. User requests for their best match.
+2. LoveBook displays the best match.

+Use case ends. <br>

 **Extensions:**

 1a.
 The list is empty.

-- LoveBook displays a message indicating that there are no dates.
+- 1a1.
+LoveBook displays a message indicating that there are no dates.
 - Use case ends.

-#### Use Case: View Preferences for Dates

-**Main Success Scenario (MSS):**

-1. User requests to edit the details of a specific date.
-2. LoveBook shows the user's preferences.
-3. LoveBook prompts the user to provide the updated details for the selected preference.
-4. User enters the updated details.
-5. LoveBook validates the input.
-6. LoveBook updates the preference's details with the new information.
-7. LoveBook displays a confirmation message.

-**Extensions:**

-2a.
-User did not set a preference.

-- LoveBook displays a message indicating a default preference.
-- Use case ends.

-5a.
-The input is invalid (e.g., missing date or an invalid age number).

-- LoveBook shows an error message.
-- User is prompted to re-enter the details.
-- Use case resumes at step 5.

 ### Non-Functional Requirements